aws-samples/aws-batch-comp-infrastructure-sample/README.md

 where:

 * **PROFILE\_NAME** is the profile name for the account
 * **NUM\_WORKERS** is the number of worker nodes you would like to allocate.
 To avoid any problems with possible resource limits for your AWS account, we recommend that you set `NUM\_WORKERS` to `1` when going through the steps of this document for the first time.
+If you are building for the parallel track rather than the cloud track, then set `NUM\_WORKERS` to `0`: all solving should be performed by the leader node.

 After requesting the nodes from EC2 and ECS, AWS normally requires between 2-5 minutes to allocate the machines and host the ECS cluster.